 Findings related to the inherent properties of the drug itself and the nuanced role of genetics for individual responses can be used to improve the overall success rates of a drug development program.
 In this three-part blog series, we discuss how each step in the drug discovery phase is crucial to improving success rates and best practices that could be incorporated into toxicity testing.

 For every drug that is approved by a regulatory agency, only a few hundred out of 5,000 to 10,000 chemicals in the early discovery stage are pursued for preclinical development.
-With global R&D expenditures projected to reach $92 billion by 2022, it is critical to advance the most robust and least risky candidate to the clinic.
+With global R&D expenditures projected to reach $92 billion by 2022, it is critical to advance the most robust and least risky candidate to the clinic to ensure new patient therapies are accessible.
 Therefore, during the discovery stage, we need to consider the following aspects to assure safety: